Swipe right on these 13 dating podcasts for any kind of relationship

 Ah, the simple, completely untroubling and easily understandable world of dating, love, and sex.
 Well – maybe not.
 We all have some horrible dating stories to entertain our friends with over drinks or awkward hookups that still make us cringe.
 For anyone looking for some insight on modern day romance from dating podcasts, you’ve come to the right place.

-We’ve been listening to dating podcasts galore: podcasts about love in quarantine, podcasts about how to master dating apps, podcasts about healthy communication with your partner, and more.
+We’ve been listening to dating podcasts galore: podcasts about how dating changed in a post-pandemic world, tips to master dating apps, episodes about healthy communication with your partner, and more.
 If you’re looking for a podcast about how to save your relationship, or a podcast about how people found love in quarantine, this list is it.

 Here are the best dating podcasts for all of you hopeless romantics and skeptical realists:

 Nicole Byer wants to know how she is still single.
 Every week, she sits down with someone new to discuss their love lives and help Nicole fix hers.
 With guests like Bowen Yang, Randy Jackson, and Conan O’Brien, Nicole quests to find the key to a relationship.
 From Team Coco, “Why Won’t You Date Me?” is the funniest dating podcast on this side of the single life.

 Dan Savage is the host of “Savage Lovecast”, a call-in show for people looking for a second opinion on love, sex, and relationships.
 Savage, an author, journalist, editor, and sex advice columnist, has done over 750 episodes, so you could say he is somewhat of an expert.
 “Savage Lovecast” is everything you are looking for in a relationship advice podcast: funny, pragmatic, and just a little bit crazy.